rycolab/entropyRegularization/README.md

 This library is built on top of [fairseq (pytorch)](https://github.com/pytorch/fairseq).

-Generalized entropy regularization can be used with any model and data set.
+Generalized entropy regularization can be used with any probabilistic model and data set.
 Just set the `--criterion` flag to `jensen_cross_entropy` and specify `--alpha` and `--beta` when running `fairseq-train`.
 Specify `--use-uniform` to use the uniform distribution as the baseline.
 Otherwise, the unigram distribution with annealing parameter `--T` will be used (run `fairseq-train --help` to see all options).

 ## Examples

 ### Neural Machine Translation
-Preprocess data following examples in the [Translation ReadMe](examples/translation/README.md)].
+Preprocess data following examples in the [Translation README](examples/translation/README.md).
 A convolutional model can then be trained on IWSLT'14 (De-En) with the following command:

 ```
 fairseq-train data-bin/iwslt14.tokenized.de-en \